jeertmans/languagetool-rust/CONTRIBUTING.md

 ## Testing

-To avoid spamming the free LanguageTool API, running the tests required you to specify the LanguageTool server URL and PORT, via environment variables `LANGUAGETOOL_HOSTNAME` and `LANGUAGETOOL_PORT`.
+To avoid spamming the free LanguageTool API, running the tests requires you to specify the LanguageTool server URL and PORT, via environment variables `LANGUAGETOOL_HOSTNAME` and `LANGUAGETOOL_PORT`.
 We also recommend that you [run a local server](https://dev.languagetool.org/http-server) on your machine.

-If you have [Docker](https://www.docker.com/) installed on your machine, we provide you with a `docker-compose.yml` file that allows you to set up a local server for testing (or actual grammar checking) with `docker compose up`.
+If you have [Docker](https://www.docker.com/) installed on your machine, we provide you with a [`docker-compose.yml`](./docker-compose.yml) file that allows you to set up a local server for testing (or actual grammar checking) with `docker compose up`.

 Then, you can run the test suite with: